GraceAshton89/kineo/readme.md

 # Installation

 Running install.php from the root should set up the tables dynamically which is how I gathered the data in the first place but I have also included the sql file in the root dir which has some test data in the votes table.
+I chose to use an [API](http://www.theyworkforyou.com) for grabbing the 650 constituencies.
+I use another [API](http://opinionbee.uk) for the party list too.

 The path for the voting interface is: `/kineo/vote`.

+The functions for the path matching `$app->match('/kineo/vote', function(Request $request) use ($app)` are including the root directory in the first parameter due to the MAMP server that I am using and my v-hosts settings, should this not work for any reason ( depending on your server set up ) simply removing the 'kineo' part of the url may be the solution.

 ## Functionality